MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/result-cluster.md

 Results in a cluster are grouped together based on the search vertical configuration.
 Also, each cluster only contains results from a single custom search vertical.
 To ensure discovery of content in result cluster, the system expects meaningful titles on your items.

 Result clusters are displayed on the All vertical and can include maximum two results from a custom vertical.
-The result cluster experience is turned on by default.
 These SharePoint results for the query bing wiki include a result cluster from the ContosoWiki vertical with two relevant results, BingWiki Main page and OSG Wiki.

 ![Example of a MediaWiki result cluster.](media/result-cluster/result-cluster-example.png)